pingcap/docs/dr-backup-restore.md

 Meanwhile, TiDB provides backup and restore based on block storage snapshots.
 This feature reduces the recovery time to hours or even less than one hour.
 TiDB is continuously improving and optimizing the backup and restore capabilities so as to provide you better services.

-TiDB also provides detailed documentation to help you understand how to use the backup and restore feature in a DR scenario.
+TiDB also provides detailed documentation to help you understand how to use the backup and restore feature in DR scenarios.
 Among them,

 - [Usage Overview of TiDB Backup and Restore](/br/br-use-overview.md) is an overview of the BR feature, including the backup strategy and the organization of backup data.
 - [Backup & Restore FAQs](/faq/backup-and-restore-faq.md) lists the frequently asked questions (FAQs) and the solutions of TiDB Backup & Restore (BR).